-38 The scope of this part
+36 38 The scope of this part

-- 38.1 This part deals with the following priority issues: - (a) priorities between charges; - (b) priorities between receivables financing agreements; - (c) priorities between a charge and a receivables financing agreement; - (d) priorities between a charge and a subsequent outright disposition of assets subject to the charge; - (e) priorities between a charge and a subsequent transaction for which no value is given; and - (f) the ability of a chargor to tack further advances. - 38.2 All these priority issues are determined in accordance with this Code, which overrides any priority rule which would otherwise have applied under the general law. - 38.3 All other priority issues are determined under the general law.
+- 36.1 This part deals with the following priority issues: - (a) priorities between charges; - (b) priorities between receivables financing agreements; - (c) priorities between a charge and a receivables financing agreement; - (d) priorities between a charge and a subsequent outright disposition of assets subject to the charge;(e) priorities between a charge and a subsequent transaction for which no value is given; and - (e) (f) the ability of a chargor to tack further advances; and - (f) priorities between a charge and a subsequent outright disposition of assets subject to the charge. - 36.2 38.2 All these priority issues are determined in accordance with this Code, which overrides any priority rule which would otherwise have applied under the general law. - 36.3 All other priority issues are determined under the general law.
 In a priority dispute between a charge and another proprietary interest which is not determined under this Code, it may therefore depend on whether the charge concerned is a legal charge or an equitable charge.

-39 Priorities between charges
+37 39 Priorities between charges

-- 39.1 The priority of charges between themselves is determined by the following rules, which are to be applied in the following order. - 39.2 Rule 1: Where a chargor has created more than one charge over the same charged asset, the priority of the charges can be agreed by the chargor and the chargees concerned.
-Subject to the requirements of any relevant asset registry, that agreement can be made at any time and without formality. - 39.3 Rule 2: If a chargee takes a charge over an asset when it actually knows that it is already charged, the new charge will rank behind the earlier charge unless the parties have agreed to the contrary or the asset is registrable in an asset registry and the rules of the asset registry provide to the contrary.
+- 37.1 The priority of charges between themselves is determined by the following rules, which are to be applied in the following order. - 37.2 Rule 1: Where a chargor has created more than one charge over the same charged asset, the priority of the charges can be agreed by the chargor and the chargees concerned.
+Subject to the requirements of any relevant asset registry, that agreement can be made at any time and without formality. - 37.3 Rule 2: If a chargee takes a charge over an asset when it actually knows that it is already charged, the new charge will rank behind the earlier charge unless the parties persons concerned have agreed to the contrary or the asset is registrable in an asset registry and the rules of the asset registry provide to the contrary.